Thakurgaon District: Economy

-In Bangladesh as a whole agriculture is the basis of the economy, and Thakurgaon has been striving for a long time to be economically productive, agriculture forming a major part of the districts economy.
-Thakurgaon produces many agricultural products, such as rice, wheat, sugarcane, seasonal vegetables and fruits etc. The sugarcane plantation - TSM (Thakurgaon Sugar Mill)--is part of the BSFIC.
-These become the main livelihood of the native.
-Poultry firms are quite productive business in Thakurgaon, there are several cold-stores in the district.
-Different businesses for producing and repairing agricultural tools have grown up.
+In Bangladesh, agriculture serves as the foundation of the economy, and Thakurgaon has long been striving for economic productivity, with agriculture playing a significant role in the district's economy.
+Thakurgaon produces a variety of agricultural products, including rice, wheat, sugarcane, seasonal vegetables, and fruits.
+The sugarcane plantation, known as TSM (Thakurgaon Sugar Mill), is part of the BSFIC, becoming a primary source of livelihood for the locals.
+Poultry farms are a thriving business in Thakurgaon, and the district is equipped with several cold stores.
+Various businesses focused on the production and repair of agricultural tools have also emerged in the area.